 - There is a rise in the relative risk of stillbirth starting at about 39 weeks, depending on which study you are looking at.
-However, the overall risk is still low up until 42 weeks.
+However, the overall risk starts to rise more quickly at 42 weeks.
 At 42 weeks, the risk of stillbirth rises to about 1 in 1,000 in babies who are not growth-restricted.
-The risk may be higher in some women who have additional risk factors for stillbirth.
+The risk may be higher in people who have additional risk factors for stillbirth.

 - There is no clear right or wrong path with regard to induction at 41 or 42 weeks.

-- The lowest C-section rates happen in women who go into labor on their own.
-The next-lowest C-section rates happen in women who are induced for being late term or post-term.
-The highest C-section rates happen in women who choose to wait for spontaneous labor but end up having an induction later on.
+- Analyses on the largest trial on elective inductions at 41-42 weeks found that the lowest Cesarean rates happen in people who go into labor on their own.
+The next-lowest Cesarean rates happen in people who are electively induced.
+The highest Cesarean rates happen in people who choose to wait for spontaneous labor but end up having an induction later on.

-- Elective induction at 41 or 42 weeks may decrease the risk of stillbirth or newborn death.
-It is thought that there would need to be at least 328-410 inductions in order to prevent one stillbirth or newborn death.
+- Elective induction at 41 or 42 weeks may decrease the risk of stillbirth or newborn` death.
+It is thought that there would need to be at least 328-410 inductions at 41 weeks in order to prevent one stillbirth or newborn death.

-- Women should talk with their care provider about the pros and cons of waiting for spontaneous labor or induction at 41 and 42 weeks.
+- People should talk with their care providers about the pros and cons of waiting for spontaneous labor or induction at 41 and 42 weeks.
 This conversation should take into account the mother’s preferences, goals, values, personal birth history, chances of a successful induction (how “ripe” the cervix is, also known as the Bishop score”), and alternatives.

-It’s important to note that basically none of this research evidence looked closely at women’s experiences or preferences.
+It’s important to note that none of the research evidence looked closely at birthing people’s experiences or preferences.
 These non-medical factors are very real when it comes to individual decision-making.
-For example, it may be very important to a healthy first-time mother who very much wants an unmedicated birth to have a spontaneous labor, while it may be very important to a woman who has experienced miscarriages or stillbirth in the past to lower the absolute risk of stillbirth by any means necessary.
+For example, it may be very important to a healthy first-time mother who very much wants an unmedicated birth to have a spontaneous labor, while it may be very important to a mother who has experienced miscarriages or stillbirth in the past to lower the absolute risk of stillbirth by any means necessary.
 All of these experiences and preferences are valid.